-As for Yakutia as a whole, let's talk about the above two areas of development of the gas industry.
-The agreement on gasification of settlements Yakut authorities signed with Gazprom in 2008, and in 2009 approved the General scheme of gas supply and gasification of the republic.
-The essence is simple: Gazprom is building the main outlets from the Siberia Force to populated areas, and the republic is building in-house networks on its own.
-The gasification will cover Lensky, Olekminsky, Aldansky and Neryungrinsky regions of the republic, the list of settlements is basically coordinated (planned 42 settlements, where more than 135 thousand people live).
-And it was gasification that became one of the arguments of the government of Yakutia in favor of the need to build a gas processing plant.
+As for Yakutia as a whole, let's talk about the two directions of development of the gas industry indicated above.
+The Yakut authorities signed an agreement on gasification of settlements with Gazprom back in 2008, and in 2009 the General Scheme of Gas Supply and Gasification of the Republic was approved.
+The essence is simple - Gazprom is building trunk branches from Power of Siberia to settlements, while the republic is building intra-settlement networks on its own.
+Gasification will cover the Lensky, Olekminsky, Aldansky and Neryungri districts of the republic, the list of settlements has been basically agreed (42 settlements are planned, where more than 135 thousand people live).
+And it was gasification that became one of the arguments of the Yakutian government in favor of the need to build a gas processing plant.

-From this point of view it would be optimal to create gas processing facilities immediately at the outlet from Chayanda in the city of Lensk.
-The gas pipeline would then have been replaced by pure natural gas, and Yakutia would have acquired gas processing, but it would have been very far from consumers.
+From this point of view, it would be optimal to create gas processing facilities immediately at the exit from Chayanda in the city of Lensk.
+Then pure natural gas would have gone into the pipeline, and Yakutia would have acquired gas processing, but it would be very far from consumers.
 Lensk is located on the banks of the Lena.
-Nevertheless, seasonal river delivery of products is carried out to the Ust-Kut transport hub in the Irkutsk region and only then by land routes, primarily railroads, to the end user is a too long shoulder, which lowers the economic efficiency of the project.
-Therefore, when the signing of the Shanghai contract, it was announced the construction of a gas processing complex in the town of Svobodny in the Amur Region, closer to the customs and the main potential consumer, no questions, no objections and proposals arose.
-However, in the "fat" Chayandinsk gas there is one more component, according to which everything was not so unambiguous - helium.
+Nevertheless, seasonal river delivery of products is carried out to the Ust-Kutsk transport hub in the Irkutsk region and only then by land routes, primarily by rail, to the final consumer - this is too long a shoulder that lowers the economic efficiency of the project.
+Therefore, when, after the signing of the Shanghai contract, it was announced about the construction of a gas processing complex in the city of Svobodny, Amur Region, closer to the customs and the main potential consumer, no one had any questions, objections or suggestions.
+However, in the "fat" Chayndinsky gas there is one more component, according to which everything was not so unambiguous - helium.

-The government of the republic set forth its arguments in favor of creating helium production in Yakutia both during various meetings with the leadership of the Russian Federation and Gazprom, and, in particular, at the Helium-2014 conference held in October 2014 in Moscow.
+The government of the republic presented its arguments in favor of creating helium production in Yakutia both during various meetings with the leadership of the Russian Federation and Gazprom, and, in particular, at the Helium-2014 conference held in October 2014 in Moscow.

-This is the reasoning of Yakutia.
-First, as mentioned above, this approach will burn multi-component gas in the gasified settlements of Yakutia and the Amur Region, including a certain amount of helium.
-Secondly, this puts helium production in dependence on the volatility of the market: where should the commodity helium from the Free market be if the market falls and the storage conditions for helium have their own specifics?
-Third, with the constant re-injection of helium into the reservoir, its content in the produced "fatty" gas will grow, and accordingly, costs will increase in cost.
-Proceeding from this, the authorities of Yakutia proposed to locate the helium plant in Lensk and underground storage of helium - under salt deposits, within the Monulakh and Murbay license areas, which are located at 50 km from the city.
-As for storage facilities, salt covers guarantee the reliability of storage, and the storage itself allows you to make stocks during periods of market downturn, that is, not to stop production, and generally to work for the future.
-It is not excluded also the option of creating a storage facility in a depleted exhaust gas field, in the future it could become Otradninskoe.
+It was on this that the argumentation of Yakutia was based.
+First, as mentioned above, with this approach, a multicomponent gas containing a certain amount of helium will be burned in the gasified settlements of Yakutia and the Amur Region.
+Secondly, this makes helium production dependent on market volatility: what to do with commercial helium from Svobodny, if the market falls, and the conditions for storing helium have their own specifics?
+Thirdly, with constant re-injection of helium into the reservoir, its content in the produced "fat" gas will increase, and accordingly, costs in the prime cost will increase.
+Based on this, the authorities of Yakutia proposed to locate a helium plant in Lensk and underground helium storage facilities - under salt deposits, within the Monulakhsky and Murbaysky license areas, which are located 50 km from the city.
+As for storage facilities, salt lids guarantee storage reliability, and the storage facility itself allows you to make stocks during periods of market downturns, that is, do not stop production, and generally work for the future.
+The option of creating a storage facility in a depleted spent gas field is also not excluded, in the future it could become Otradninskoye.

 In addition, Lensk is a river port, and in the case of helium, which has specific requirements for transportation, it provides more convenient conditions for its export, including taking into account the development prospects of the Northern Sea Route.
 At the same time, in the long term up to 2030, the development of highways is planned, which will connect Lensk with the federal network for the shortest distance through the Irkutsk region.

-Anatoly Titov, Director General of Gazprom Transgaz Tomsk, answering journalists ’questions in Yakutsk in December 2014, where an agreement was signed between the republic’s government and the company, said that all processing of Chajdinsky gas going through Power of Siberia would be located in Amur region.
-Excess helium is planned to be extracted using membrane technology with reverse injection.
+General Director of Gazprom Transgaz Tomsk Anatoly Titov, answering journalists' questions in Yakutsk in December 2014, where an agreement was signed between the government of the republic and the company, said that all processing of Chayndinsky gas going through the Power of Siberia will be located in Amur region.
+Excess helium is planned to be recovered using a membrane technology with re-injection.

 Does this answer set a decisive point in the issue of creating Yakut gas processing?
 Concerning Chayandinskogo gas - it is possible.
 Although, at least, the proposal to create a helium storage of its relevance still does not lose, and this topic can still be returned later.